Erzhan Kazykhanov: Interviews and Publications

 In January 2018, Kazykhanov published op-ed in the Hill newspaper entitled "Kazakhstan can play a pivotal role in addressing today’s global challenges", where H.E. noted that as the first country from Central Asia to be elected onto the Security Council, it is both an honor and a responsibility.
 It is also a reminder that Kazakhstan does not just have good relations with the US but also our neighbors Russia and China, with Europe which is our main market, as well as nations across the Middle East and Asia.
 These friendships have enabled us to use our good offices to promote dialogue and co-operation regionally and globally.
 For example, Kazakhstan is increasingly playing a prominent role in fostering peace talks, including in the Middle East, hosting the Astana peace talks on Syria.
 Helping create the environment which will make greater co-operation possible is one of our top priorities for our time on the Security Council".

-In the interview to the Leaders Magazine in April 2019 discussing Kazakhstan's emphasis on economic diplomacy, Ambassador Erzhan Kazykhanov noted, "in today’s highly competitive global environment, economic and trade ties are an increasingly important part of international diplomacy.
+In the interview to the Leaders Magazine in April 2019 discussing Kazakhstan's emphasis on economic diplomacy, Kazykhanov noted, "in today’s highly competitive global environment, economic and trade ties are an increasingly important part of international diplomacy.
 Official government visits focus not only on international political issues, but also on the development of closer economic ties.
 Diplomatic posts around the world not only work on political and consular issues, but increasingly engage with foreign investors, businesses and trade partners.
 Each year the foreign ministry and its diplomats help to organize more than 300 trade, economic and investment events and approximately 600 foreign delegation visits to Kazakhstan.
 Such engagements facilitate an increase in foreign direct investment.
 Kazakhstan has attracted more than $300 billion dollars in FDI since gaining its independence, making the country the leading investment destination in Central Asia.
 In the last two years alone, foreign companies have invested over $20 billion annually in Kazakhstan’s economy.
 Kazakhstan continues to adapt to new global realities to stay competitive in attracting high-quality investments.
 As we seek to further modernize our economy in order to reach our goal of joining the top 30 most developed countries by 2050, we are looking to strengthen our efforts in attracting a diversified range of foreign investments and technologies".